Zeta expansion for long-range interactions under periodic boundary conditions with applications to micromagnetics

 On the other hand, potential-free approaches are well applicable for rectangular geometries.
 One strong advantage is the translation invariance when discretized by identical cuboids (rectangular prisms).
 The calculation of the interaction of ``everyone with everyone'' is accelerated by applying the fast Fourier transform (FFT) and the convolution theorem for zero-padded arrays~\cite{Yuan_1992, Hayashi_1996, Hubert}.
 Convolution kernels can be precomputed once for a given geometry and used at each iteration as constant arrays.
-However, in contrast to potential-based methods, the challenge here is precisely the case of PBC, see Fig.~\ref{fig:pbc}.
+However, in contrast to potential-based methods, the challenge here is precisely the case of PBC, see Fig.~\ref{fig:boxes}.
 This is because the convolution kernel requires calculating sums of infinite and slowly converging series for each of the dimensions with PBC, see~\cite{Lebecki_2008}.
 It is important to emphasize that in modern studies, these sums are approximated by a naive cutoff technique.
 For example, in popular software packages such as MuMax3~\cite{MuMax3}, the corresponding parameter, {\sffamily \mbox{SetPBC(int, int, int)}}, is the number of ``repeats'', and due to the related time consumption, these integers rarely exceed the value of~10, see e.g. the Supplemental Material in~\cite{PhysRevLett.118.087202} and Refs.~\cite{Pierobon2018, PhysRevB.111.184423, Treves2025, JEFREMOVAS2025100036}.
-Some other relevant software packages are as follows: OOMMF~\cite{OOMMF}, BORIS~\cite{Boris_software}, magnum.np~\cite{Bruckner2023}, Ubermag~\cite{Ubermag_software}.
+Some other relevant software packages are as follows: OOMMF~\cite{OOMMF}, BORIS~\cite{Boris_software}, magnum.np~\cite{Bruckner2023}, Ubermag~\cite{Ubermag_software}, Julia~\cite{Wang_2024}.
 The above-mentioned sums cannot be reliably approximated by classic techniques such as Ewald summation~\cite{ewald1921berechnung}, although in some special cases, such as when the cuboids are cubes, there is numerical evidence of significant improvement in accuracy~\cite{Lebecki_2008}.